 If you don’t have an emergency fund, take your preparedness to the next level.
 Get financially prepared for those unexpected “rainy day” moments.
 Then, make a concentrated effort to reduce (or completely get rid of) debt.
 If a financial disaster were to strike, the less debt you have, the fewer payments you would have to make until you got back on your feet.
 Other preps will go a long way toward helping you through a financial emergency, too.
 Never underestimate the value of a fully-loaded pantry.

 For those of you with a little bit of money squirreled away, have you ever experienced an event that made you relieved that you had an emergency fund?
 I can think of at least 20 times that my rainy day savings helped me immensely.
-Your comments can be very inspiring to those who are new to preparedness.
+Your comments can be very inspiring to those who are new to this kind of financial preparedness.